ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-scrimmage.rst

     cd ArduPlane
     ../Tools/autotest/sim_vehicle.py -f scrimmage-plane -A "--config visual_model=zephyr-red,motion_model=FixedWing6DOF"

-Valid Arduplane motion models include FixedWing6DOF and JSBSimControl.
+Valid ArduPlane motion models include FixedWing6DOF and JSBSimControl.
 Valid visual models are zephyr-blue, zephyr-red, and zephyr-green.
 Currently the only valid copter motion model is Multirotor and the iris visual model.
 Additional visual and terrain models can be installed using the scrimmage apt repository added during installation.